1. What are your short- and long-term goals, and how will a Chicago Booth MBA help you reach them? (600 words)

-d.
+1a.
 RE-APPLICANTS ONLY: Upon reflection, how has your thinking regarding your future, Chicago Booth, and/or getting an MBA changed since the time of your last application?
+(300 words)

-This is a straightforward question.
+This is a critical essay for MBA reapplicants.
 Remember, Chicago (and any school you are reapplying to) wants to see growth.
 Same ol’, same ‘ol got you a ding last time and probably will again this time.
 Let this brief essay show a maturation and evolution of your goals and reasons for wanting to attend Chicago Booth

 Essay Question 3 Guidelines